Skip to main content

 There is not enough human safety data on red light therapy in pregnancy to recommend whole-body use.
 Localized use over a sore wrist or shoulder is likely low risk, but talk with your obstetrician first.
 We default to caution any time the evidence is thin.

-For skin changes like fine lines or scar texture, most studies show visible results after 8 to 12 weeks of regular use.
+For skin changes like fine lines or scar texture, visible results typically appear after 8 to 12 weeks of regular use.
 For pain and recovery, many patients feel a difference within 1 to 2 weeks.
 Energy and sleep effects vary widely.

 Some clinical data suggests red light therapy at 650 to 680nm can help with androgenetic hair loss (the most common type of hair thinning).
 FDA-cleared at-home caps and combs exist for this use.
 Results take 4 to 6 months and only continue while you keep using the device.